Biking and Walking Infrastructure:

 Students who live outside of the walk boundary:

 Elementary (grades K-5): 1.5 miles

 Students who are not eligible for the bus may apply on Infinite Campus for a Space Available seat on the bus.
 The Space Available program provides an opportunity for students who are not transportation-eligible to apply for a seat on a school bus, if there is available capacity.
 Space Available applications will be processed on a first-come, first-served basis.
 Applying for a seat on the bus via the Space Available program does not guarantee a seat on the bus.

 While RTD does not have any regular routes servicing the Monarch campus it does operate an on-demand shuttle service called FlexRide in Louisville.
 RTD FlexRide is a book-ahead, on-demand transit service providing curb-to-curb transportation within the City of Louisville.
 Superior and Broomfield also have FlexRide shuttles.
 FlexRide shuttles must stay within their city limits of the municipality that they serve.

 Click here for a video from Commuting Solutions on how to use the FlexRide.

-RTD and RTDFlexride has reduced the fare for student to 90 cents.
+RTD and RTDFlexride has reduced the local fare for student to 90 cents.
 This is a 70% discount from the adult fare.